-|Multi-center Orthopaedic Outcomes Network (MOON KNEE) ACL Study This multi-year study gathers data on the knee before, during, and after ACL reconstruction in order to determine what factors may help or hinder the success of an ACL reconstruction.
-If you have been diagnosed with an ACL tear and if you are planning on having an ACL reconstruction then you might be eligible to participate.|
+|Multi-center Orthopaedic Outcomes Network (MOON) ACL Study||This multi-year study gathers data on the knee before, during and after ACL reconstruction in order to determine what factors may help or hinder the success of an ACL reconstruction.
+If you have been diagnosed with an ACL tear and are planning on having an ACL reconstruction, you may be eligible to participate.|

 There are a number of clinical trials underway that address treatment of asthma.
 They are currently recruiting participants for a study of Soy and Asthma and whether treatment of sinus problems reduces asthma.